 Some of us are begging for attention daily on social media.
 Some are begging for care from others.
 Whether you realize it or not, most of us are begging for better structure; a planned future, promised income, or a way to will forward.
 If life is simple, maybe it’s your spouse’s love you don’t have to beg for.
 It’s simply there when you get home.

 I woke up with the mind of a homeless man today.
-Not sure if I’ll have my home in 3 months, 6 months, or a year from now.
-Uncertainty is my new game of life.
-Virtually looking for a freeway exit to seek help from strangers at.
+Not sure if I’ll have my home in three months, six months, or a year from now.
+Uncertainty is my new game of life, and virtually looking for a freeway exit to seek help from strangers at.

 But here’s the reality in why I might’ve ignored those faces.

-Regardless of your skin color, I saw a potential me in you.
-Meanwhile thinking how many of you all started with a dream to end up on the streets?
+Regardless of your skin color, I saw a potential ‘me’ in them.
+Meanwhile, thinking how many of them started with a dream, but ended up on the streets?

-So far in mines, I’ve become the virtual you.
+So far in mines, I’ve become the virtual you[them].